Stimulus should be forthcoming and trade uncertainty relieved, even if Congress remains split

 Curiously, we found no significant relationship between Biden’s polling numbers or betting odds and equity market returns since April.
 Markets have also rallied since election day.
 Perhaps those institutional surveys aren’t representative of broader opinion.

 Perhaps, as we said in our introduction, that’s because past elections have had limited impact on the broad market.
 Or perhaps that’s because history is on the Democrats’ side in terms of the economy.
 In their book Political Cycles and the Macroeconomy, Nouriel Rubini and Alberto Alesina showed that the Democrats tend to preside over faster growth, lower unemployment, and stronger stock markets than Republican presidents do.
 Recessions are almost invariably caused by imbalances built up by Republican loosening of regulation.
-Nothing destroys stock returns like a financial crisis.
+Nothing destroys stock returns like a financial crisis."With the Democrats’ hopes of a sweep diminishing, though not yet dead, investors should think about bipartisan issues."

 Or perhaps there is no discernable relationship between the polls and equity performance because investors are focused on those four factors that have driven markets higher this year.